Animal welfare

 Do not release balloons

-Birds, fish and other animals mistake the balloons for food and become entangled in the balloon ribbons.
+Birds, fish, and other animals mistake the balloons for food and become entangled in the balloon strings.

 Do not feed ducks and pigeons

-Throughout Heerlen, it is prohibited to feed wildlife such as geese, ducks, pigeons and other birds.
-This prohibition is included in the APV.
+Throughout Heerlen, it is prohibited to feed wild animals such as geese, ducks, pigeons, and other birds.
+This prohibition is included in the APV (General Local Regulation).
 Feeding is often well-intentioned, but it is not good for the animals.
-Bread is unhealthy; it is too fatty and salty.
-Moreover, the food left lying around attracts animals you'd rather not see, such as rats.
-And because they are always fed in the same places, more and more birds flock to those places.
+Bread is unhealthy; it is too fatty and too salty.
+Food that is left lying around also attracts animals that you would rather not see, such as rats.
+And because they are always fed in the same places, more and more birds are coming to those places.
 This causes more and more nuisance from birds and bird droppings.

 There are several off-leash areas in Heerlen.
-There you may let your dog run loose.
+You are allowed to let your dog run free there.

 Choose a pet that suits you